Latest developments around the world regarding driverless cars

 One of the goals for road testing is to obtain the real-time data from autonomous trial driving for further processing in the cloud and to interact with other infrastructures.
 We can say that such data processing and interaction defines the fundamental features of ICV.
 So the market players are cooperating, yet competing with each other for the integrated data from the different channels.

-To collect, process or transfer the data from a specific autonomous drive, the parties which have access to personal data (e.g. from monitoring the driver behaviour) will need to pay attention to a new national standard when they design their products, namely Information Security Technology – Personal Information Security Specification effective since 1 May 2018 as an implementation to the Cyber Security Law.
-The new national standards provided clearer guidance on when and how to acquire data, subjects' consents and encrypt their data, as well as what liability shall each party bare.
+To collect, process or transfer the data from a specific autonomous drive, the parties which have access to personal data (e.g. from monitoring the driver's behaviour) will need to pay attention to a new national standard when they design their products, namely Information Security Technology – Personal Information Security Specification effective since 1 May 2018 as an implementation to the Cyber Security Law.
+The new national standards provided clearer guidance on when and how to acquire data, subjects' consents and encrypt their data, as well as what liability each party shall bear.

 By Sven-Michael Werner, Partner, and Serena Du, Associate, Shanghai